 Simple Stories with reading level

 Many sites use the reading levels as defined by the NPO Tagengo Tadoku.
 For those studying for the JLPT N5 the appropiate levels are level 0 and level 1.
+That means you should be able to confidently read hiragana and know very basic grammar such as particle funtions and present and past verb forms.

 - Tadoku Free Graded Readers – fiction and non-fiction, downloadable pdfs, audio